-The Annual Certification Exam of BCP-I has been successfully completed on November 19th, 2023.
+The Annual Certification Exam of BCP-I was successfully completed on Sunday, 8th December 2024.

 The need for a common certification exam for Perfusionists arose due to the fact that